CALL US! 973 993 1900

 Providing clear, accurate information to empower your decision-making.

-You may be eligible to apply for VAWA if you meet one of the following criteria:
+You may be eligible to apply under VAWA if:

-You are the child (biological, stepchild, or adopted) of a U.S. citizen or lawful permanent resident and have experienced abuse by that parent.
+• You are the child of a U.S. citizen or lawful permanent resident, and you experienced abuse by that parent

-You are the parent of a child who was abused by the other U.S. citizen or lawful permanent resident parent (your spouse), and you seek protection on behalf of your child.
+• You are the parent of a child who was abused by their U.S. citizen or lawful permanent resident parent

-You are the parent of a U.S. citizen son or daughter and have experienced abuse by your adult child.
-VAWA for parents ensures that parents facing abuse can find safety and support.
+• You are the parent of an adult U.S. citizen son or daughter, and you experienced abuse by them

 What Types of Abuse Qualify for VAWA?